SteamDatabase/RemoteControlDocs/README.md

 ```
 POST /steam/keyboard/sequence/
 ```
-The Keyboard API's sequence method accepts a string of characters as a POST field and outputs it as a string of characters in the current selected text input within Steam Big Picture.
+Accepts a string of characters as a POST field and outputs it as a string of characters in the currently selected text input within Steam Big Picture.

 #### Parameters
 <table>